OpenEx-Platform/docs/docs/deployment/overview.md

 | RabbitMQ                  | >= 4.0              | 1 core    | ≥ 512MB      | Standard                     | ≥ 2GB              |
 | S3 / MinIO                | ≥ RELEASE.2023-02   | 1 core    | ≥ 128MB      | SSD                          | ≥ 16GB             |

-Please note that since the version of these dependencies are recommended ones, OpenBAS might work with earlier version.
-However, we won't provide support on versions earlier than the recommended ones.
+Please note that while the versions of these dependencies are the recommended ones, OpenBAS may still function with earlier versions.
+However, we will not provide support for versions prior to the recommended ones.

 ### Platform